Relintai/pandemonium_engine_docs/03_usage/05_animation/02_cutout_animation.md

 ![](img/tuto_cutout3.png)

 This looks good.
 Let's see if our hierarchy works as a skeleton by rotating the torso.
-We can do this be pressing :kbd:`E` to enter rotate mode, and dragging with the left mouse button.
-To exit rotate mode hit :kbd:`ESC`.
+We can do this be pressing `E` to enter rotate mode, and dragging with the left mouse button.
+To exit rotate mode hit `ESC`.

 ![](img/tutovec_torso1.gif)

 The rotation pivot is wrong and needs to be adjusted.

 This small cross in the middle of the `Sprite` is the rotation pivot:

 ![](img/tuto_cutout4.png)